-Finally, several sensitivity analyses were carried out to check that the assumptions chosen for calculating the impact of the CNMC's actions, in relation to both conducts and mergers, are prudent and that there is no risk of overestimating consumer savings.
+Finally, we carried out several sensitivity analyses to check that the assumptions chosen for calculating the impact of the CNMC's actions, in relation to both conducts and mergers, are prudent and that there is no risk of overestimating consumer savings.

 This section, then, analyses how the estimated savings vary when the price effect avoided by the interventions, and the duration of this effect, are defined using different assumptions.
 The values of the parameters shown here, although based on similar assumptions, never match completely those used by other competition authorities.
 For example, they do not take into account the characteristics of each case, but rather general assumptions are always applied.
-The affected market turnover was excluded from this analysis, as it was determined by the information in the case files.
+The effect of the size of the affected market turnover was excluded from this analysis, as we used for all scenarios the same data according to the information in the case files.

-First, several values were chosen, based on the best practices of competition authorities, which could be used for the price effect and its duration in estimating the impact of enforcement actions in cases of anticompetitive practices18.
+First, several values were chosen, based on the best practices of competition authorities, which could be used for the price effect and its duration in estimating the impact of enforcement actions in cases of anticompetitive practices17.

-Price effect Duration of the price effect Discount rate
+Price effect Duration of the price effect

-CNMC 10% 1 year -

-Α 15% 1 year -
+Α 10% 1 year

-В 10% 3 years 3.5%
+B (CNMC) 10% 2 years

-С 10% 1 year () -
+С 10% 3 years

-D 15% 3 years 3.5%
+D 10% 6 years

-E 15% 1 year () -
+E 15% 1 year

-F 10% 6 years 3.5%
+F 15% 3 years

-G 15% 6 years 3.5%
+G 15% 6 years